adamfeuer/nuttx-companion/docs/user/compiling.rst

 Compiling
 =========

-Now that we've installed NuttX prerequisites and downloaded the source code, we are ready to compile the source code into an executable binary file that can be run on the embedded board.
+Now that we've installed Apache NuttX prerequisites and downloaded the source code, we are ready to compile the source code into an executable binary file that can be run on the embedded board.

 #.
-List Possible NuttX Base Configurations
+List Possible Apache NuttX Base Configurations

    Find your hardware and a good starting application in the list of base configurations.
-In the application list, ``nsh`` is the NuttX Shell, an interactive commandline that's a good starting place if you're new.
+In the application list, ``nsh`` is the Apache NuttX Shell, an interactive commandline that's a good starting place if you're new.

     .. code-block:: bash